To read any of our frequently asked questions, simply click on any of the links below to reveal the answer.

 All Parris cues are oil finished with a wax burnish on the butt.
 Oil finished cues should be re oiled on a regular basis.
 See our cue care section for details also the Accessories section for Cue Oil and Wax.

-What are the delivery times for cues and cases?
+What are the delivery times for cues, cases and clothing?

 We do have cues in our shop for customers visiting us to try out and buy on the day.
 With mail order cues I do prefer to make these to order, so that I can insure you get exactly what you want rather than trying to find something in stock that is close to your requirements.